-PARK NAME LOCATION (Map 4.1 Number) AREA (acres) EXISTING YEAR 2010 FACILITIES DEFICIENCIES AND NEEDS TO SERVE NEW DEVELOPMENT TO 20302025 SPE CIAL PARKS (serving the City of Franklin at Park Sites Owned by the City of Franklin) Franklin Woods Nature Center (formerly Camp Arthur Davidson) SI 40 n Natural area (also see Table 4.3). n Nature trails (crushed stone) including a twelvebox Blue Bird trail. n One (1) Open air pavilion. n Wetland / stormwater drainage area. n Woodlands. n Three (3) Dog Stations. n One (1) Garbage Can. n Seven (7) Park Benches. n One (1) Play Structure (Ages 2-5). n One (1) Play Structure (Ages 5-12). n Play Equipment: One (1) Rock N Ride, Two (2) Belt Swings, One (1) Infant Swing. n One (1) Paved Walking Trail (2,072 feet). n One (1) Stone Walking Trail (2,096 feet). n Ten (10) Picnic Tables. n Four (4) Informational Kiosks. n 26 stall paved parking lot.
-The following are needs to serve new development: • Provision of an enclosed park pavilion with indoor restroom facilities which meet all applicable Americans with Disabilities Act and Barrier Free Design Standards requirements. • Provision of lighting for the paved off-street parking lot. • Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
+PARK NAME LOCATION (Map 4.1 Number) AREA (acres) EXISTING YEAR 2010 FACILITIES DEFICIENCIES AND NEEDS TO SERVE NEW DEVELOPMENT TO 2030 SPE SPECIAL PARKS (serving the City of Franklin at Park Sites Owned by the City of Franklin) Franklin Woods Nature Center (formerly Camp Arthur Davidson) SI 40 ■ Natural area (also see Table 4.3). ■ Nature trails (crushed stone) including a twelvebox Blue Bird trail. ■ One (1) Open air pavilion. ■ Wetland / stormwater drainage area. ■ Woodlands. ■ Three (3) Dog Stations. ■ One (1) Garbage Can. ■ Seven (7) Park Benches. ■ One (1) Play Structure (Ages 2-5). ■ One (1) Play Structure (Ages 5-12). ■ Play Equipment: One (1) Rock N Ride, Two (2) Belt Swings, One (1) Infant Swing. ■ One (1) Paved Walking Trail (2,072 feet). ■ One (1) Stone Walking Trail (2,096 feet). ■ Ten (10) Picnic Tables. ■ Four (4) Informational Kiosks. ■ 26 stall paved parking lot.
+The following are needs to serve new development: Provision of an enclosed park pavilion with indoor restroom facilities which meet all applicable Americans with Disabilities Act and Barrier Free Design Standards requirements.
+Provision of lighting for the paved off-street parking lot.
+Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).

-EXISTING DEFICIENCIES & NEEDS OF EXISTING CITY-OWNED PARKS, PLAYGROUNDS, & OTHER RECREATIONAL FACILITIES IN THE CITY: 2010 - 20302025
+EXISTING DEFICIENCIES & NEEDS OF EXISTING CITY-OWNED PARKS, PLAYGROUNDS, & OTHER RECREATIONAL FACILITIES IN THE CITY: 2010 - 2030

-PARK NAME LOCATION (Map 4.1 Number) AREA (acres) EXISTING YEAR 2010 FACILITIES DEFICIENCIES AND NEEDS TO SERVE NEW DEVELOPMENT TO 20302025 SPECIA L PARKS (serv ing the Cit y of Franklin at Park Sites Ow and by the City of Franklin) (cont.)
-Meadowlands Park 83 15.0+/- n A 1,156-foot wood-chip walking trail. n Wetland area. n Dog Station. n Two (2) Benches. n One (1) Garbage Can.
-The following are existing deficiencies: • Provision of additional permanently anchored park benches as demand increases over the planning period. • In Installation of all park signage, including signage relating to plant material and species identification, throughout the park. • Expansion and widening of the internal walkway/education trail to also serve the western portion of the park. • Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
-Ernie Lake Park (unofficial name) S4 14.0+/- n Two (2) Dog Stations. n Three (3) Park Benches. n Three (3) Garbage Cans. n One (1) Paved Walking Trail (3,777 feet). n Natural area consisting of wetlands which are a part of a constructed stormwater retention/water quality basin (also see Table 4.3).
-The following are existing deficiencies: In Installation of all park signage, including signage relating to plant material and species identification, throughout the park.
-In Provision of outdoor fitness stations along the walking/education trail.
-In Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
-Mission Hills Neighborhood Wetlands (located north of W. Church Street) S5 14.0+/- n Natural area (also see Table 4.3). n Woodlands. n Wetlands. n One (1) Park Bench. n One (1) Garbage Can. n One (1) Grass Play Field.
-The following are existing deficiencies: In Provision of additional permanently anchored park benches along the perimeter of the site.
-In Installation of all park signage, including signage relating to plant material and species identification, throughout the park.
-In Potential provision of a walkway/education trail.
-In Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
+PARK NAME LOCATION (Map 4.1 Number) AREA (acres) EXISTING YEAR 2010 FACILITIES DEFICIENCIES AND NEEDS TO SERVE NEW DEVELOPMENT TO 2030 SPECIA , ing the Cit y of Franklin at Park Sites Ow vned by the City of Franklin) (cont.)
+Meadowlands Park S3 15.0+/- ■ A 1,156-foot wood-chip walking trail. ■ Wetland area. ■ Dog Station. ■ Two (2) Benches. ■ One (1) Garbage Can.
+The following are existing deficiencies: ■ Provision of additional permanently anchored park benches as demand increases over the planning period. ■ Installation of all park signage, including signage relating to plant material and species identification, throughout the park. ■ Expansion and widening of the internal walkway/education trail to also serve the western portion of the park. ■ Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
+Ernie Lake Park (unofficial name) S4 14.0+/- ■ Two (2) Dog Stations. ■ Three (3) Park Benches. ■ Three (3) Garbage Cans. ■ One (1) Paved Walking Trail (3,777 feet). ■ Natural area consisting of wetlands which are a part of a constructed stormwater retention/water quality basin (also see Table 4.3).
+The following are existing deficiencies: ■ Installation of all park signage, including signage relating to plant material and species identification, throughout the park. ■ Provision of outdoor fitness stations along the walking/education trail. ■ Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
+Mission Hills Neighborhood Wetlands (located north of W. Church Street) S5 14.0+/- ■ Natural area (also see Table 4.3). ■ Woodlands. ■ Wetlands. ■ One (1) Park Bench. ■ One (1) Garbage Can. ■ One (1) Grass Play Field.
+The following are existing deficiencies: ■ Provision of additional permanently anchored park benches along the perimeter of the site. ■ Installation of all park signage, including signage relating to plant material and species identification, throughout the park. ■ Potential provision of a walkway/education trail. ■ Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).

-EXISTING DEFICIENCIES & NEEDS OF EXISTING CITY-OWNED PARKS, PLAYGROUNDS, & OTHER RECREATIONAL FACILITIES IN THE CITY: 2010 - 20302025
+EXISTING DEFICIENCIES & NEEDS OF EXISTING CITY-OWNED PARKS, PLAYGROUNDS, & OTHER RECREATIONAL FACILITIES IN THE CITY: 2010 - 2030